 AACCM's member companies manufacture ceramic components from ceramic powders at U.S. operating facilities.
-AACCM's purpose is to expand the market for U.S.-manufactured components by enhancing processes and quality, and to increase the awareness of ceramic applications.
+AACCM's purpose is to expand the market for U.S.-manufactured components by enhancing processes and quality, and to increase awareness of ceramic applications.

-GMIC is a trade association that facilitates, organizes and promotes the interests and economic growth, and sustainability of the glass industry through education & cooperation in technology, productivity, innovation and the environment.
+GMIC is a trade association that facilitates, organizes, and promotes the interests, economic growth, and sustainability of the glass industry through education and cooperation in technology, productivity, innovation, and the environment.

 ICG is a non-profit international glass society consisting of 31 national organizations in glass science and technology, whose aim is to promote cooperation between glass experts.

 UNITECR is a biennial international conference that contributes to the progress and exchange of industrial knowledge and technologies concerning refractories.
 The American Ceramic Society serves as the secretariat for UNITECR.
-Click here to view the UNITECR bylaws.